 Buckle up.
 The real fun is about to begin – if you equate “fun” with “maths.”

 Let’s kick things off by addressing a common but misguided argument that supports renting.

 Many claim that renting is the far superior route to take because the hidden costs of homeownership are so insane that one would be financially better off renting perpetually and investing the difference in housing costs.

 It is absolutely true that, besides the mortgage, homeownership comes with additional expenses:

 - Home insurance

-Meanwhile, renters are only responsible to pay their rent, renter’s insurance, and utilities (if they’re not included in the rent).
+Meanwhile, renters are only responsible for paying their rent, renter’s insurance, and utilities (if they’re not included in the rent).

 On the surface, homeownership does seem financially daunting, which might lead folks to believe that this pro-renting argument is valid in all circumstances.

-But I haven’t shown the full financial picture yet.
+But I haven’t shown the complete financial picture yet.

 Let’s have some fun and see what happens to two fictional couples who’re identical in every way except their preference when it comes to buying and renting.